cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.17.1v0.1
 Comprehensive mail storage SHOULD be enabled to allow tracking of information across applications.

 - _Rationale:_ Without comprehensive mail storage, tracking of information across applications could be compromised, posing a potential security risk.
-By enabling comprehensive mail storage, this risk can be reduced, enhancing the safety and integrity of user data and systems.
+Enabling comprehensive mail storage can reduce this risk, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ November 14, 2023

 - MITRE ATT&CK TTP Mapping